rstudio/tfdeploy/README.md

 -   Train a model using the [keras](https://tensorflow.rstudio.com/keras/), [tfestimators](https://tensorflow.rstudio.com/tfestimators/), or [tensorflow](https://tensorflow.rstudio.com/tensorflow/) R packages.

--   Call the `export_savedmodel()` function on your trained model write it to disk as a TensorFlow SavedModel.
+-   Call the `export_savedmodel()` function on your trained model to write it to disk as a TensorFlow SavedModel.

--   Use the `serve_savedmodel()` and `predict_savedmodel()` functions from the [tfdeploy](https://tensorflow.rstudio.com/tools/tfdeploy/) package to run a local test server that supports the same REST API as CloudML and RStudio Connect.
+-   Use the `serve_savedmodel()` from the [tfdeploy](https://tensorflow.rstudio.com/tools/tfdeploy/) package to run a local test server that supports the same REST API as CloudML and RStudio Connect.

 -   Deploy your model using TensorFlow Serving, CloudML, or RStudio Connect.